Video Game / Help The Hero

 - Inventory Management Puzzle: The main portion of the game.
 It's your job to fit the oncoming items into the inventory as well as deciding how much of each type of item is needed for victory.

-- Katanas Are Just Better: Played straight and subverted.
+- Katanas Are Just Better: Downplayed.
 The katana is the second-strongest weapon behind the halberd.

 - Know When to Fold 'Em: In later levels, you'll probably only be able to get enough items to secure a definite victory against three of the opponent's four stats.
 You should thus forfeit one of your stats (Usually range, as its equipment take up LOADS of space), especially if the opponent is strong at that stat.
 3 out of 4 wins still gives a victory.